automl/amltk/docs/guides/optimization.md

     [`Trial.Task`][byop.optimization.Trial].
 There are other backends than
     processes, e.g. Clusters for which you should check out the [Task guide](./tasks.md).

-!!! tip "Events of a `Trial.Task`"
+??? tip "What Events you can subscribe to for a `Trial.Task`"

     The `scheduler.on_start`, `task.on_report` and `task.on_success` methods
     define how our system runs.
 These are part of the event system of AutoML-Toolkit which